onefinestay/pylytics/docs/getting-started/writing-facts-and-dims.rst

 When the values are inserted into the star schema they're replaced with foreign keys pointing to the relevant dimension.

-`dim_fields` is the dimension column used to match the fact.
+`dim_fields` is the dimension column used when trying to match the fact to the corresponding dimension.

 Historical
 ~~~~~~~~~~
-TODO
+`source_query` is intended to be run every day, and just update the values for the current day.

+You can also specify a `historical_source_query` which is iterated over.

 Dimensions